Kaushikdey647/linkedin-scraper/README.md

 # linkedin-scraper

-A Client App used to scrape profiles from linkedin
+A Client App used to scrape profiles from linkedin.